devnickocodes/to-do-list-project/README.md

 ### Creator Goals:

-- Create a program which will be usefull to a lot of people and is easy to maintain.
+- Create a program which will be useful to a lot of people and is easy to maintain.
 - Create a program that is flexible and allows changes and additional options to be added if needed.
-- Create a program that is convenient to use, straightforward and easy to navigate around.
+- Create a program that is easy to use, and straightforward to navigate around.

 ### Pre development